 Therefore, the short-term leasing of houses and apartments (in residential areas) is not permissible unless a development consent or a complying development certificate has been issued for the use of the property as bed and breakfast accommodation.

 Note: If your property is located in a commercial zone, under WLEP 2014 there are a greater range of permissible types of tourist and visitor accommodation, e.g. serviced apartments.

-Copies of relevant Urban Planning Committee and Strategic and Corporate Committee reports and Council resolutions which were published during the preparation and adoption of Woollahra LEP 2014 are available here.
+Copies of relevant committee reports and Council resolutions which were published during the preparation and adoption of Woollahra LEP 2014 are available.

 In 2010 Council planning staff identified 24 sites to potentially increase dwelling capacity and meet the housing targets set out by the NSW Government in the Draft East Subregional Strategy.
 However, in 2011 Council resolved to defer any further consideration of the proposed planning control changes for the opportunity sites.
 You can read about how these 'opportunity sites' were identified and the proposed controls for each of them.

 Development Control Plans (DCPs)